SamrahFar/student-s_grade_prediction/README.md

 ## Academic Purpose

 This repository was developed as part of an academic machine learning project.
-Its primary aim is to demonstrate the end-to-end application of data science and machine learning methods in an educational context.
-The work includes data analysis, model building, evaluation, and reporting, following best practices in academic research.
-Results and insights are intended for learning, teaching, and research purposes.
+Its primary aim is to demonstrate the end-to-end application of data science and machine learning methods in an education[...]

 ---

 ## Project Overview

 This project implements a regression model to predict a student's final grade using data from a large Portuguese school system.
-The workflow includes data loading, exploratory analysis, visualization, cleaning, feature engineering, model training, and evaluation.
+The workflow includes data loading, exploratory analysis, visualization,[...]

 ---